bjoernricks/git-knowledge-snack/src/concepts/refs-remotes.md

 # Remotes

-A git remote reference points to a branch of a remote repository.
+Another dynamic reference which gets changed automatically (`git fetch`).
+The git remote reference points to the head commit of a branch in a remote repository.

 ```{mermaid}
 ---